Rajneeshpuram: Increasing tensions

 The Rajneeshpuram residents believed that the wider Oregonian community was both bigoted and suffered from religious intolerance.
 According to Carl Latkin, Rajneesh's followers had made peaceful overtures to the local community when they first arrived in Oregon.
 As Rajneeshpuram grew in size, heightened tensions led certain fundamentalist Christian church leaders to denounce Rajneesh, the commune, and his followers.
 Petitions were circulated aimed at ridding the state of the perceived menace.
 Letters to state newspapers reviled the Rajneeshees, one of them likening Rajneeshpuram to another Sodom and Gomorrah, another referring to them as a "cancer in our midst."
 In time, circulars mixing "hunting humor" with dehumanizing characterizations of Rajneeshees began to appear at gun clubs, turkey shoots and other gatherings; one of these, circulated widely over the Northwest, declared "an open season on the central eastern Rajneesh, known locally as the Red Rats or Red Vermin."

 As Rajneesh himself did not speak in public during this period, and until October 1984 gave few interviews, his secretary and chief spokesperson Ma Anand Sheela (Sheela Silverman) became, for practical purposes, the leader of the commune.
 She did little to defuse the conflict, employing a crude, caustic and defensive speaking style that exacerbated hostilities and attracted media attention.
 On September 14, 1985, Sheela and 15 to 20 other top officials abruptly left Rajneeshpuram.
 The following week, Rajneesh convened press conferences and publicly accused Sheela and her team of having committed crimes within and outside the commune.
 The subsequent criminal investigation, the largest in Oregon history, confirmed that a secretive group had, unbeknownst to both government officials and nearly all Rajneeshpuram residents, engaged in a variety of criminal activities, including the attempted murder of Rajneesh's physician, wiretapping and bugging within the commune and within Rajneesh's home, poisonings of two public officials, and arson.

 Role in 1984 bioterror attack

-In 1984, Sheela Silverman coordinated an attack alongside Rajneeshpuram citizens to infect the salad bars of at least ten restaurants in the county seat of Wasco County with salmonella, in an attempt to incapacitate the voting population of the city so that their own candidates would win the 1984 Wasco County elections.
-While 751 people, including several Wasco County public officials, were infected, and 45 people were hospitalized, there were no fatalities.
-This incident is still regarded as the single largest biological warfare attack in United States history.
+In 1984, Ma Anand Sheela and several Rajneeshpuram citizens planned, organized, and executed a bioterrorism attack, poisoning the salad bars of ten restaurants in Wasco County.
+The attack's purpose was to decrease voter turnout by sickening, terrorizing, and incapacitating voters so the Rajneeshpuram candidates would win the 1984 Wasco County elections.
+Although no one was killed, 751 people were sickened and 45 people were hospitalized, including several Wasco County public officials.
+The Rajneesh bioterrorism attack is the largest biological warfare attack in United States history.

-Local residents, suspecting Rajneeshpuram to be involved in the poisonings, turned out in droves on election day to prevent them from winning any county positions.
-The Rajneeshees eventually withdrew their candidate from the November 1984 ballot, rendering their plot unsuccessful.
+Ironically, the attack backfired by increasing voter turnout.
+Hundreds of local residents, suspecting Rajneeshee involvement in the attack, went to the polls on election day and voted overwhelmingly against the Rajneeshee candidates.